vimpat/postman_poc/README.md

 ### 4. Create Your Node.js Application
-create or use Server.js file from this solution and
+create or use Server.js file from this solution and run following command to get localhost running.

 ```bash
 node server.js